 Have you ever seen your blower capacitor?
 It usually looks like a big battery.

 Anyway, the capacitor starts your furnace when the thermostat setting tells it to turn on.
 Capacitors have tolerance levels.
 If the tolerance is below a certain level, your blower might not achieve the proper RPM.
 In some cases, the capacitor just won’t start the blower.
 The worst-case scenario?
 A dying capacitor leads to a blower malfunction, which is a costly repair.

 Since capacitor failure is so common, we always check the tolerance of your capacitor(s) during routine inspections.
 If they’re on their way to a slow death, we’ll let you know it’s time to replace them.

 Heating your home with a heat pump?
-If you are, it's possible for your refrigerant level to get a bit too low.
+If you are, your refrigerant level can get a bit too low.
 When that happens, your heat strips might come on more often than you want them to.

 And we all know that heat strips can lead to exorbitant utility bills.
 Not good.

 If you recognize your heat strips coming on with increasing frequency, it might be time to increase your refrigerant charge.
 If the level is too low for too long, the compressor might overheat and fail.

 It’s much less costly to recharge the refrigerant (and fix any leaks) than to replace your compressor (and deal with having no heat).
 In some cases, it might even be more cost-effective to replace the system with a new one that uses a newer, R-410A refrigerant!

 In any case, always keep an eye on your auxiliary/strip heat status in the winter.